Your tone of voice matters

-Communication has always played an important role in our lives.
+Communication has always played an important role in our lives so your tone of voice matters in customer service.
 Whether it’s through technology or actual words; our tone of voice when we speak, the facial expressions or hand gestures used to express ourselves are very important.
-For example, when you call a customer service line, sometimes you’re greeted with an unpleasant tone of voice, it makes you feel as if the employee doesn’t want to speak to you.
-Which can leave you questioning if you’re a valued customer.
-On the other hand, if the employee answers the phone with an enthusiastic tone of voice, it’ll make you feel more welcome and valued.
-When dealing with customers, tone of voice is crucial because it can either make or break a deal.
-Here are a few common problems related to an employees tone of voice and customer dissatisfaction.
+For example, when you call a customer service line, sometimes you’re greeted with an unpleasant tone of voice and it makes you feel as if the service personnel doesn’t want to speak to you.
+This can leave you questioning if you’re a valued customer.
+On the other hand, if the employee answers the phone with an enthusiastic tone of voice, it will make you feel more welcome and valued.
+When dealing with customers, your tone of voice is crucial because it can either make or break a deal.
+Here are a few common problems related to an employee’s tone of voice and customer dissatisfaction.

 1. Bad Attitude

 An employee having a bad attitude can be one of the main reasons customers don’t feel appreciated.
 Imagine calling a customer service hotline and the employee sounds extremely rude and disinterested in what you have to say.
 It can be disheartening and even offensive towards the customer.
 As the owner of a company, it can be frustrating to know that your employees are the ones breaking sales instead of making them.
 A way to fix this problem is to find employees who are passionate about their work.
 Choose employees who have a positive attitude towards their work and who can always make an effort to care about the satisfaction of customers by talking to them in a delighted, happy tone.
 Remember, your tone of voice matters immensely.